fwd/server/README.md

 })

 server.start(8080, {
    timezone: 'America/New_York' // optional, just showing it off })
 ```

+All of human evolution has been leading up to this NPM pacakge.
+It has CORS included.
+So simple to use, and deploy.

 ## Advanced example